Stuck Nation: Can the United States Change Course on Our History of Choosing Profits Over People?

 About the Author:

-He lives with his wife, Debbie, and their two rescue dogs at the New Jersey Shore.
+He lives with his wife, Debbie, and their rescue dog Leo on the New Jersey Shore.

 Follow Bob on Twitter (@stucknation)